padraigUCSD/padraigucsd.github.io/index.md

 - While working for a technology company, I created inventions that caused [US Patent No. 10,595,183](https://patents.google.com/patent/US10595183B2/) to be issued in the company's ownership (separate from and not affiliated with UCSD).
 -

-### Pictures

-The purpose of this Github account is to store and operate git repositories related to my coursework at UCSD.

 ```markdown